Gear Reviews5 min readJanuary 15, 2026

 Accuracy and Limitations

-LiDAR measurements on modern iPhones are accurate to within about half an inch for fish-sized objects at close range.
-For tournament-level precision, a physical measurement is still recommended, but for personal records and casual fishing, LiDAR is more than sufficient.
+LiDAR measurements on modern iPhones are accurate to less than an inch on fish.
+For tournament-level precision, CV verified computer vision can be utilized but for personal records and casual fishing, LiDAR is more than sufficient.

 Better for the Fish